 Choosing a Neighborhood to Rent a Boston Apartment

 With a population of just over 685,000 people, Boston is a small city compared to the four biggest cities in the country.
-When it comes to looking for luxury apartments in Boston, it’s important to understand that the Boston real estate market, is a super competitive one.
+When it comes to looking for luxury apartments in Boston, it’s important to understand that the Boston real estate market is a extremely competitive.
 You’ll get a better sense of what’s available and how much you must pay for a place if you take the time to learn about the diversity that exists throughout Boston neighborhoods.

 The Transportation Factor

 Regardless of your work status or type of lifestyle you live, one of the realities of living in any city is that conundrum of getting from point A to Point B. Getting around in Boston is relatively easy if you use public transportation.
 If you’re relying on a car, your transportation costs will be substantially higher when you factor the price of gas, car maintenance, and parking – whether at home or your workplace.
 The closer you live to train stations, metro lines, or bus stops, the higher your rent will be.
 Ride sharing services have also dramatically reduced transportation costs so this seems to be a huge trend in Boston.
 Many people are opting to get rid of their vehicles and use cheaper ride sharing services.
 In many instances it is a lot faster to uber and get dropped off than having to look for parking.

 The accessibility of any neighborhood you are thinking about living in is one important and often forgotten consideration by would-be renters.
 Think about the ease with which you can run routine errands, get to coffee shops, restaurants or other venues that you may go to for entertainment or to socialize with friends.
 Being able to easily get to those places can make neighborhood life more enjoyable, but there may be factors related to those amenities that make a particular neighborhood more expensive.
 You may be able to justify a higher rent if you don’t have to rely on a car to get to these places – or to get to and from work, school, or your business.